usbt0p/mri-prostate-segmentation-deeplearning/README.md

  a single percentage that works for all datasets. average? will setting the most restrictive percentage worsen the results for some datasets? cropping too much surely will, but maybe cropping too little too since the data will be all in a similar scale

-### TODO (Ordered by priority)
+### TODO (Training and eval phase)

-- debug weird behavior in preprocessing (resampling?)
+- adapt data loading from example
+- small training test with a few images
+- cast all images to same size after cropping.
+See if it can be done in the resampling.
+This might also be automatically performed by nnU-Net or other frameworks.

+#### DONE
 1. preprocess data and save it to structured folders (nnUnet Format)
 1. save preprocessed datasets to disk
 1. try loading a small dataset in monai (from disk)
 1. download the remaining datasets (script)
 2. make some analysis of them
 6. analyze masks for each dataset, ensure that the convetion in the masks is made the same: (pz is 1, tz is 2, and background is 0).
-5. cast all images to same size after cropping.
-See if it can be done in the resampling.
-This might also be automatically performed by nnU-Net or other frameworks.
 7. re-structure folders for nnUnet, remove unused files (non-mask or t2w)
 8. fix small regressions at the start of the notebooks